-Obviously, the reduced development time, fewer resources, and minimum errors lead to a lesser amount to spend on app development.
+Obviously, the reduced development time, fewer resources, and minimum errors lead to a lesser amount to spend on mobile app development solutions.
 The lower cost of development of Kotlin projects is the biggest plus for the businesses, but the programming language won’t enable cross-platform development.
 The companies won’t get the apps for diverse platforms at the price of one.

 4. Community size

 Both the platforms are open source that allows developers worldwide to contribute to the framework.
 Being an old and trustable framework, the React Native developers have a high probability of getting help and required assistance from the experienced developers, in case they face any issue.
 The community was growing and anticipated to become huge in the years to come.

 The newbie Kotlin has successfully garnered enough attention in the Android development space, but still, its community is small.
 Even after having a huge sea of information, the lesser developers are learning the Kotlin language, and that’s why most of the queries regarding Kotlin development remain unsolved and unanswered.

 The initial learning curve of Kotlin is pretty low, and the experienced Java developers can pick up and start developing the apps in a matter of hours.
 But, for the rookie players, training is a must to get up to speed.
 Plus, there is a ton of resources available to learn and master coding in Kotlin.